NoctDevT/React-Responsive-carousel/README.md

-# React-Responsive-carousel
-Created with CodeSandbox
+Created basic carousel with React, React-Slick, React-Spring and CSS.